 We take care to maintain high standards of service.
 If we are aware of client concerns or unease we give priority to resolving the matter as quickly as possible.
 To assist with this process we have prepared procedures to ensure that complaints are handled fairly and within reasonable timescales.
-These procedures are as follows;
+These procedures are as follows.

 Upon receipt of a complaint a senior person, who where possible is independent of the case, will investigate the complaint.
 You will be given the name and contact details of the person dealing with your complaint.
 We will aim to resolve the complaint as quickly as possible.
-The person investigating your complaint will;
+The person investigating your complaint will:

-- Initiate a record and file of your complaint
+Initiate a record and file of your complaint

-- Acknowledge your complaint as soon as is reasonably practicable after the receipt of your complaint.
+Acknowledge your complaint as soon as is reasonably practicable after the receipt of your complaint.
 This will generally be within five working days of receipt.

-- A final response letter detailing our conclusions and resolution to the complaint.
-This letter will also confirm that if you remain dissatisfied with our final response that you may refer your complaint to the Financial Ombudsman Service at Exchange Tower, London E14 9SR, Tel: 0300 1239123, email: [email protected] within six months of the date of our final response letter, otherwise you would lose this referral right.
+A final response letter detailing our conclusions and resolution to the complaint.
+This letter will also confirm that if you remain dissatisfied with our final response that you may refer your complaint to the Financial Ombudsman Service at Exchange Tower, London E14 9SR, Tel: 0300 1239123, email: [email protected] within six months of the date of our final response letter, otherwise you may lose this referral right.

 Informing you that you may refer your case to the Financial Ombudsman Service if you are dissatisfied with the delay.
-A copy of the Financial Ombudsman Service leaflet ‘your complaint and the Ombudsman‚ will be enclosed, if not already supplied.
+A copy of the Financial Ombudsman Service leaflet, your complaint and the Ombudsman‚ will be enclosed, if not already supplied.

+Full details of the FOS can be found on its website.
+Please bear in mind that if your complaint involves information from third parties some delays could be beyond our control.
+We will however, pursue information on a regular basis.
 In the event that we receive a complaint that is not about us, or our services, and assuming that we can identify the firm to whom the complaint should be addressed, we will carry out the following action:

-- We will write to the firm concerned, explaining that we believe the complaint to be theirs, and suggesting that they contact you, the client, directly.
+We will write to the firm concerned, explaining that we believe the complaint to be theirs, and suggesting that they contact you, the client, directly.

-- We will enclose a copy of the original complaint letter.
+We will enclose a copy of the original complaint letter.

-- We will write to you, the client, giving contact details of the firm, and invite you to get in touch with them.
+We will write to you, the client, giving contact details of the firm, and invite you to get in touch with them.
 We will also enclose a copy of the letter we send to the firm.

-- We will copy the new firm in on this letter as well.
+We will copy the new firm in on this letter as well.